BellaMalo1/Portfolio/userstories.md

 - be able to switch from welcome screen to home page with event listener(nice to meet you button)
 - have a functioning nav bar which are linked to Resume, Project(github) and linkdin
-- 3 elements of javescript (welcome btn, sidebar menu, project model/slideshow)
+- 3 elements of javescript (welcome btn, modal, project model/slideshow)

 Stretch Goals
-- set up contact me page properly
+- set up contact me page properly where emails can be sent to me.
-- input a grid format for future porject links
+- input a grid format for future porject links.(last javascript element)
-- getting social links on every page
+- include a professional photo of myself.
+- more reaseach on media queries and implement accordingly